top of page

 Industry Overview — Triangle Project Management

-Recent market research and industry analysis show that the global freight audit and payment (FAP) market continues to expand as shippers place greater emphasis on transportation cost control, freight invoice accuracy, and supply chain visibility.
-The freight audit and payment services market is valued at more than $4.5 billion in 2025, with a projected compound annual growth rate (CAGR) exceeding 7% through 2030, driven by digital transformation, automation, and advanced freight analytics.
+Recent market research and industry analysis show that the global freight audit and payment (FAP) market continues to expand.
+Shippers are placing greater emphasis on transportation cost control, freight invoice accuracy, and supply chain visibility.
+The freight audit and payment services market is valued at more than $4.5 billion in 2025.
+It is projected to grow at a compound annual growth rate (CAGR) exceeding 7% through 2030.
+This growth is driven by digital transformation, automation, and advanced freight analytics.

-North America remains the largest freight audit and payment market, accounting for approximately 40–45% of global services, fueled by high cross-border shipping volumes and the complexity of freight contracts, carrier agreements, and transportation spend management across the United States, Canada, and Mexico.
-Europe and Asia Pacific are also experiencing accelerated adoption due to regulatory compliance requirements and increased demand for supply chain analytics and invoice audit accuracy.
+North America remains the largest freight audit and payment market, accounting for approximately 40–45% of global services.
+This is fueled by high cross-border shipping volumes and the complexity of freight contracts, carrier agreements, and transportation spend management across the United States, Canada, and Mexico.
+Europe and Asia Pacific are also experiencing accelerated adoption due to regulatory compliance requirements.
+There is an increased demand for supply chain analytics and invoice audit accuracy.

 Why Freight Audit Matters: Billing Errors and Financial Impact

-Industry benchmarks indicate that freight invoice errors occur in approximately 8–12% of freight bills, with most discrepancies resulting in overcharges to shippers.
+Industry benchmarks indicate that freight invoice errors occur in approximately 8–12% of freight bills.
+Most discrepancies result in overcharges to shippers.
 Common freight billing issues include:

 • Incorrectly applied freight rates and contract charges